R. J. Mitchell: Early Life and education

-Reginald Joseph Mitchell was born on 20 May 1895 at 115 Congleton Road, Butt Lane, in Staffordshire, England.
+Reginald Joseph Mitchell was born on 20 May 1895 at 115 Congleton Road, in the village of Butt Lane, in Staffordshire, England.
 He was the second eldest of five children, and the eldest of three brothers.
 His father Herbert Mitchell was a Yorkshireman who became headmaster of three Staffordshire schools in the Stoke-on-Trent area, before he retired from teaching.
 He then helped to establish a printing business, Wood, Mitchell and C. Ltd, in Hanley.
 Herbert Mitchell's wife Eliza Jane Brain was the daughter of a cooper.
 When Reginald was a child, the family lived in Normacot, now a suburb of Stoke-on-Trent.

 Reginald (known to his family as "Reg") attended Queensberry Road Higher Elementary School from the age of eight, before moving on to Hanley High School.
 There he developed an interest in making and flying model aircraft.
 In 1911, after leaving school at the age of 16, he worked as an apprentice for Kerr Stuart & Co. of Fenton, a railway engineering works.
 After completing his apprenticeship he worked in the drawing office at Kerr Stuart, whilst studying engineering and mathematics at a local technical college, where he displayed a talent for mathematics.

 After leaving Kerr Stuart in 1916, Mitchell worked for a period as a part-time teacher.
 He applied to join the armed forces on two occasions, but was on each occasion rejected because of his training as an engineer.

-Reginald had a nephew; J. W. Mitchell, an artist who painted several scenes involving his uncle's spitfires, profits from his sales of his work were donated to the RAF Benevolent Fund.
+Reginald had a nephew; J. W. Mitchell, an artist who painted several scenes involving his uncle's Spitfires; profits from his sales of his work were donated to the RAF Benevolent Fund.

+Family

+Mitchell married Florence Dayton in 1918 in Caverswall, Staffordshire, England.
+They had one son, Kenneth Gordon Brent Mitchell, born in 1920.